 I am currently taking a 30-level course and my diploma exam is now optional.
 How will this impact my admission to King’s?

-The Alberta Ministry of Education recently announced that diploma exams will not be required for 30-level courses being completed in the first school quarter.
-As such, if you are completing 30-level coursework in the first quarter of the 2020-21 academic year, you will not be expected to complete diploma exams in order to be eligible for admission to King’s.
+The Alberta Ministry of Education recently announced that diploma exams will not be required for 30-level courses being completed in all of the scheduled dates for 2021.
+As such, if you are completing 30-level coursework in the 2020-21 academic year, you will not be expected to complete diploma exams in order to be eligible for admission to King’s.
 We will be accepting final class marks as the mark that will be used for admission purposes.
 If you do choose to write a diploma exam, we will use the higher of the classroom mark or the combined mark for admission purposes.
 This policy will also be used in assessing your marks for an automatic admission scholarship.